-TIME PAYMENT FEE: In addition to any other assessment authorized by law, a fee of \$20 shall be assessed on each person who pays a court ordered penalty, fine or sanction on a time payment basis, including parking penalties, restitution and juvenile monetary assessments.
+TIME PAYMENT FEE: In addition to any other assessment authorized by law, except in juvenile cases, a fee of \$20 shall be assessed on each person who pays a court ordered penalty, fine or sanction on a time payment basis, including parking penalties, and restitution.
 A judge may not waive or suspend a time payment fee.
 A.R.S. §12-116.